crajcan/the_rust_programming_language/notes.md

 ### Trait Objects Perform Dynamic Dispatch

-_static dispatch_: when the compiler knows at comiple time what code you are calling.
+_static dispatch_: when the compiler knows at compile time what code you are calling.
 _dynamic dispatch_: when the compiler can't tell at compile time which method you're calling.
 The compiled code will determine what method to call at runtime.

 While _trait objects_ allow us some flexibibility over using generics, there is a runtime cost.
 The running program must spend time finding the right method to call based on the type of the value enclosed in the _trait object_.